jafingerhut/timegraphs/README.md

 Use `tar` to uncompress and untar it, then follow instructions in file `INSTALL`, i.e. `./configure`, `make`.
 Binary built as `src/gaw`.
+Note: If you do not do the `make install` step, but stop at `make`, there is a `gaw` binary, but there are config files that by default are not in the right place to be found, such that many items in the GUI do not have any color defined for them, so they do not appear, including the data series.

 There was a MacPorts package named `gaw`, but the version number looked a bit older than the most recent one.
 Downloading the source